Studio

 Helen5

-Helen Kelly holds a Professional Diploma in Architecture, a Bachelor of Architecture (Hons) and a Bachelor of Science in Architectural Science (Hons), graduating from University College Dublin in 2009 .
+Helen Kelly is a registered Architect and holds a Professional Diploma in Architecture, a Bachelor of Architecture (Hons) and a Bachelor of Science in Architectural Science (Hons), graduating from University College Dublin in 2009 .
 Helen previously worked with Seán Harrington Architects and was a key member with the design and construction of the new canopies to Meeting House Square, in Temple Bar.
 Helen’s personal work, - "A Space for Learning" has been exhibited at the Irish Architecture Foundation.

 Helen joined Lawrence and Long Architects in 2011 and was the Project Architect for 'Wainscotted' on Northumberland Road, which won a RIAI award in 2014 and project Architect to a project in Tara, Co.
 Meath, also winning a RIAI Award in 2015.
 Helen completed working on re-habilitating two brick warehouse buildings on Dublin's Quays, which were both honoured with awards in the 2016 and 2017 RIAI Annual Architecture Awards.
 Helen has just finished working as Project Architect on a private residential project in Co.
 Wicklow and is now working on a large healthcare project in South County Dublin and on a number of projects involving the adaption and conservation of Protected Structures.